-The Compensation Committee has the sole authority to retain an external compensation consultant to assist it by providing information, analysis, and other advice relating to our executive compensation program and the decisions resulting from its annual executive compensation review, including the authority to approve the consultant's reasonable fees and other retention terms.
+The Compensation Committee has the sole authority to retain an external compensation consultant to assist it by providing information, analysis, and other advice relating to our executive compensation program.
+The Compensation Committee also has the authority to approve the consultant's reasonable fees and other retention terms.
 The compensation consultant reports directly to the Compensation Committee and its chair, and serves at the discretion of the Compensation Committee, which reviews the engagement annually.

-In 2021, the Compensation Committee engaged Compensia, Inc. ("Compensia"), a national compensation consulting firm, to serve as its compensation consultant to advise on executive compensation matters, including competitive market pay practices for our Named Executive Officers, and with the data analysis and selection of the compensation peer group.
+In 2022, the Compensation Committee engaged Compensia, Inc. ("Compensia"), a national compensation consulting firm, to serve as its compensation consultant to advise on executive compensation matters, including competitive market pay practices for our Named Executive Officers, and with the selection of our compensation peer group.

-During 2021, Compensia provided various services including the following:
+During 2022, Compensia provided various services including the following:

-- the review, analysis, and updating of our compensation peer group; - the review and analysis of the base salary levels, performance-based annual cash bonus opportunities, and long-term incentive compensation opportunities of our Named Executive Officers against competitive market data based on the companies in our compensation peer group and its proprietary database; - the review and analysis of the compensation for the non-employee members of our Board of Directors; - consultation with the Compensation Committee chair; and - support on other ad hoc matters throughout the year.
+- the review, analysis, and recommended updating of our compensation peer group; - the review and analysis of the base salary levels, performance-based annual cash bonus opportunities, and long-term incentive compensation opportunities of our Named Executive Officers against competitive market data based on the companies in our compensation peer group and Compensia's proprietary database;

+- consultation with the Compensation Committee chair; and - · support on other ad hoc matters throughout the year.

 Compensia also coordinated with our management for data collection and informal market comparisons for our Named Executive Officers.
-In 2021, Compensia did not provide any other services to us.
+In 2022, Compensia did not provide any other services to us.

 The Compensation Committee has evaluated its relationship with Compensia to ensure that it believes that such firm is independent from management.
-This review process included a review of the services that such compensation consultant provided, the quality of those services and the fees associated with the services provided during 2021.
+This review process included a review of the services that such compensation consultant provided, the quality of those services and the fees associated with the services provided during 2022.
 Based on this review, as well as consideration of the factors affecting independence set forth in Exchange Act Rule 10C-1(b)(4), Rule 5605(d)(3)(D) of the NASDAQ Marketplace Rules, and such other factors as were deemed relevant under the circumstances, the Compensation Committee has determined that no conflict of interest was raised as a result of the work performed by Compensia.